Jonathynlee/CDSBusinessHealthApp/README.md

 # CDS BUSINESS HEALTH APP

 ## Information
 This application was develop by a team in the UCLA Extension Full Stack Web Development program.
 It was build for a company, Catalog Data Solutions to help them organize data for an exective user to understand the state of the entire business.

+Link to main dashbord: https://jonathynlee.github.io/CDSBusinessHealthApp/

 ## TABEL OF CONTENTS
 1) Main Dash Board